Taoism > What Is

 One should ask if this "trend" may be followed today and what is our benefit of following it.

 The answer is yes, tao-chia can be followed today!
 It is not outdated!
-And what is worth, it is not necessary to retreat from the turmoil of the normal life to follow the Tao.
+And what is worth, it is not necessary to retreat from the turmoil of the daily life to follow the Tao.
+(Read also the introductory paper of Jhian on the practicing the Taohere)

-How one must accommodate the natural trends, what are these trends and further details about the Taoist topics are subjects of our email course intended for beginners -> clickhere to learn more.
-Also we teach you the way you can apply the Tao teachings to your everyday life events - click here to learn more.
+How can one accommodate the natural trends, what are these trends and further details about the Taoist basics are subjects of our email course intended for beginners -> clickhere to learn more.
+Also we teach you the way you can apply the Tao teachings to your everyday life - click here to learn more.

 > Taoism Founder